Did you miss travelling during these past few years? Nothing could ever top the joy of hitting the road, meeting new faces, and exploring hidden gems.

 📍 Seven Lakes of San Pablo (San Pablo, Laguna)

 The city of San Pablo in Laguna is famous for its seven crater lakes, namely Bunot, Calibato, Mohicap, Palakpakin, Pandin, Sampaloc, and Yambo.
-These enchanting lakes are located in San Pablo Volcanic Field located between Mt.
+These enchanting lakes are in San Pablo Volcanic Field, located between Mt.
 Banahaw and Mt.
 Makiling.

-There's a hidden gem in Zambales that's accessible from Manila for 3 to 4 hours (via NLEX and SCTEX): the captivating beach in Liwliwa.
+There's a hidden getaway near Manila that's accessible in three to four hours (via NLEX and SCTEX): the captivating beach in Liwliwa, Zambales.
 It's got waves powerful enough for surfing.
-When the water is tranquil, you can either swim or just take a long walk and marvel at the stunning sunrise or sunset.
-Don't forget to try the silog meal at Ate Fely’s and delicious shakes at Mommy Phoebe’s.
+When the water's tranquil, you can either swim or take a long walk and marvel at the stunning sunrise or sunset.
+Don't forget to try the local food and drinks as well!

 Traveled to Tagaytay a gazillion times already?
 Time to explore other exciting summer destinations in Cavite!

 In just two to three hours, you can get to Katungkulan Beach Resort, formerly called Boracay de Cavite because of its white sand beach.
 The Katungkulan Beach Resort location is at General Gregorio Lim Marine Base, Sitio Calumpang, Sapang 1, Ternate, Cavite (via CAVITEX).

 Because it's inside a military base, the resort implements quite a lot of restrictions (no bonfire, no littering, and no overnight stay).
 But it's perfect if you just want to quickly visit a road trip destination near Manila.

 There are also nearby tourist attractions for your side trips, such as the Maragondon Church and Aguinaldo Shrine in Kawit.

 📍 Isla Verde (Batangas)